Does your goat struggle to burp, look distressed, salivate and walk awkwardly? These could be signs of goat bloating.

 High-protein legumes like alfalfa, ladino, and red and white clovers offer readily available nutrients that are quickly broken down by microbes once swallowed.

-It leads to rapid rumen gas generation, creating a thick foam and causes a rapid pH change.
+It leads to rapid rumen gas generation, creating a thick foam and causing a rapid pH change.

 The foamy slime increases the viscosity (stickiness) of the rumen fluid, coats the gas, and seals it in the rumen.